mendix/docs-site-test/content/en/docs/developerportal/operate/metrics/trends-v4.md

 ### 5.11 Database IOPS Burst Balance {#Trends-dbmxdatabaseburstbalance}

 {{% alert color="info" %}}
-You will not see this if you are using the [Basic License](/developerportal/deploy/basic-package) as you are using a private schema on a shared database server.
+You will not see this if you are using the [Basic License](/developerportal/deploy/basic-package/) as you are using a private schema on a shared database server.
+{{% /alert %}}

+{{% alert color="info" %}}
+Databases larger than 1,000 GiB have a base performance that is equal to or greater than the maximum burst performance.
+This means depleting the Database IOPS Burst Balance will not affect their performance.
 {{% /alert %}}

 The **Database IOPS burst balance** graph shows the number of IOPS credits accrued to support burstable performance.
 The metric is expressed as percentage; 100% means that the volume has accumulated the maximum number of credits.